 These structures containing rPET consist of three-layer sheets having the formula A/B/A, where B consists of either 100% of rPET, or a blend between rPET and virgin PET in various proportions.
-The A layer is expected to exert the functional barrier properties; this layer consists of virgin PET, or food-grade rPET (i.e. that originates from a recycling process that applies the suitable mechanical PET recycling technology and for which the super-clean recycling process is assessed by EFSA) or a blend of the two.
+The A layer is expected to exert the functional barrier properties; this layer consists of virgin PET, or food-grade rPET (i.e. that originates from a recycling process that applies the suitable mechanical PET recycling technology and for which the super-clean recycling process received a positive opinion from EFSA) or a blend of the two.
 The thickness of the sheets ranges from a minimum of 100 μ m to a maximum of 1400 μ m.
-The most common proportion of the three layers (in weight percent) in the A/B/A structure corresponds typically to 5%/90%/5% and 10%/80%/10% for structures with total thickness up to about 500-600 μ m, but it can be 2%/96%/2% weight percent for structures that have a total thickness between 100 μ m and 1400 μ m for different proportions of the three layers (in weight percent).
+The most common proportion of the three layers (in weight percent) in the A/B/A structure corresponds typically to 5%/90%/5% and 10%/80%/10% for structures with total thickness up to about 500-600 μ m, but it can be 2%/96%/2% weight percent for structures with total thickness up to 1400 μm .
+Table 1 lists the thickness of the different layers in A/B/A structures that have a total thickness between 100 μm and 1400 μm for different proportions of the three layers (in weight percent).